Different Types of Microphones – Everything You Need to Know

 Omnidirectional Microphones

 The obvious downside is that they lack background noise rejection.
-And this is the key consideration when you’re choosing between cardioid vs omnidirectional mics.
-They are also prone to monitor feedback, unsuitable for loud and noisy venues.
+This is the key consideration when you’re choosing between cardioid vs omnidirectional mics.
+They are also prone to monitoring feedback and are unsuitable for loud and noisy venues.

 Figure-8 Microphones

-Figure-8 polar pattern This polar pattern follows the “figure 8” shape.
-This means that it captures the sound of both the front and back while rejecting the two sides.
-Front and back sensitivity are ideal for stereo recording.
+This polar pattern follows the “Figure 8” shape.
+This means that it captures the sound of both the front and back while rejecting the sides.
+Front and back sensitivity is used in recording to create a more focused sound without picking up the noise from the sides.
+It works well recording group vocals and duo instruments.
 They are also great for capturing two or more pre-positioned instruments.

 Shotgun Microphones

-Figure-8 polar pattern Shotgun mics, also called Line and Gradient, has a tube like “gun-barrel” design.
-This makes their polar pattern even more directional than hyper cardioids.
-The capsule is at the end of an interference tube, which eliminates sound from the sides via phase cancellation.
+Shotgun mics, also called Line and Gradient, have a tube-like “gun-barrel” design.
+This makes their polar pattern even more directional than hypercardioids.
+The capsule of a shotgun mic is at the end of an interference tube, which eliminates sound from the sides via phase cancellation.

-This results in a tighter polar pattern up front with longer pickup range.
+This results in a tighter polar pattern up front with a longer pickup range.
+Audio Technica is a good company that provides mics.

 Shotgun mics are commonly used for film and theatre.
 They also make great overhead mics for capturing things like singing groups, choirs, and drum cymbals.